Jeanetta Laurence

 Jeanetta Laurence was born in Oxford, trained at The Royal Ballet School.
 She rose to be a soloist with The Royal Ballet and created roles in works by Jack Carter, Ronald Hynd, Joe Layton, Lynn Seymour and others.

-Laurence received an OBE in the 2015 New Year Honours, "for services do dance".
+Laurence was appointed an Officer of the Order of the British Empire (OBE) in the 2015 New Year Honours, "for services to dance".